 Keep the stitching simple as you trace the pattern with thread for best results.
 If you want to fill in a design, use the tracing paper method for the outline then remove the paper before starting the fill stitching.

-Once the embroidery has been completed, carefully remove the basting threads used to secure the tracing paper pattern to the embroidery fabric.
+Once the embroidery is complete, carefully remove the basting threads used to secure the tracing paper pattern to the embroidery fabric.

-It's usually helpful to remove the paper in small bits rather than trying to remove larger sections.
+Remove the paper in small sections rather than trying to remove it in large pieces.
 You can perforate the paper more with a needle if you're struggling to tear it away.
 Use tweezers to remove any stubborn bits of paper that remain under the stitching.